twistedSynapse/sample-in-app-browser/README.md

 # Limitations

-* In the device simulator, you cannot test different targets for `window.open('url','_target')`.
+* In the device simulator, you cannot test different targets for `inappbrowser.open('url','_target')`.
 The device simulator always opens links in an external window.
 * When testing on device, you need to have a PDF reader installed on the device to be able to open PDFs.

 [Back to Top](#top)